The benefits of becoming an MHFA Instructor

-Due to this strong commitment to research and evaluation, MHFA has rapidly spread overseas, and has been adopted by over 22 countries including Canada, China, USA and across the UK.
+Due to this strong commitment to research and evaluation, MHFA has rapidly spread overseas and has been adopted by over 22 countries including Canada, China, the USA and across the UK.
 Since 2001 500,000 Australian adults have been trained in MHFA through a pool of over 1,000 Instructors.
 MHFA training is available in every state and territory of Australia.
 See more about MHFA internationally.

 Download Information Sheets